ad07015/neo-homework/README.md

 - [ ] Figure out how to find records where the provided phone number starts with the country code without using findAll()
 - [ ] Implement a simple front page using Thymeleaf
+- [ ] Create a docker-compose file to automatically pull and run the PostgreSQL container on port 5432